SebLeich/react-connlib/README.md

 ### Connlib as standalone application

 In that case, your `callbackFunction()` must call the function `Connlib.setUpStandalone()`.
-Thereby, Connlib is proceeding with the following tasks:
+Thereby, Connlib is proceeding the following tasks:
 - using integrated pan functionality (+ setting the listeners)
 - enabling the integrated model element rendering
 - calling the standalone setup observable